Audi: Sponsorships

 Audi is a strong partner of different kinds of sports.
 In football, long partnerships exist between Audi and domestic clubs including Bayern Munich, Hamburger SV, 1.
 FC Nürnberg, Hertha BSC, and Borussia Mönchengladbach and international clubs including Chelsea, Real Madrid, FC Barcelona, A.C.
 Milan, AFC Ajax and Perspolis.
 Audi also sponsors winter sports: The Audi FIS Alpine Ski World Cup is named after the company.
 Additionally, Audi supports the German Ski Association (DSV) as well as the alpine skiing national teams of Switzerland, Sweden, Finland, France, Liechtenstein, Italy, Austria and the U.S. For almost two decades, Audi fosters golf sport: for example with the Audi quattro Cup and the HypoVereinsbank Ladies German Open presented by Audi.
 In sailing, Audi is engaged in the Medcup regatta and supports the team Luna Rossa during the Louis Vuitton Pacific Series and also is the primary sponsor of the Melges 20 sailboat.
 Further, Audi sponsors the regional teams ERC Ingolstadt (hockey) and FC Ingolstadt 04 (soccer).
 In 2009, the year of Audi's 100th anniversary, the company organized the Audi Cup for the first time.
 Audi also sponsor the New York Yankees as well.
-In October 2010 they agreed to a three sponsorship year-deal with Everton.
+In October 2010 it agreed to a three sponsorship year-deal with Everton.
 Audi also sponsors the England Polo Team and holds the Audi Polo Awards.

+Collaborations

+Audi primarily focuses on collaborations, of performance, sustainability, and full identity, partnering with brands like, 1 Hotels for Electric vehicles use, SingleThread Farm for restaurants, and Adidas for apparel.
+Other partnerships include football ties with FC Bayern and Inter Miami CF, along with winter sports sponsorships and the American Film Institute (AFI Conservatory) for filming.